A Two-Phase Deep Learning Framework for Adaptive Time-Stepping in High-Speed Flow Modeling

 \subsection{Training Pipeline}

 We implement our training pipeline in PyTorch~\citep{paszke2019pytorch} using PyTorch Lightning~\citep{falcon2019pytorch}.
 Depending on model training memory requirements, we train models on between $1$-$2$ \SI{80}{\gibi\byte} A100 GPUs or between $1$-$8$ \SI{11}{\gibi\byte} RTX 2080 GPUs.
 We optimize all models using the Adam optimizer~\citep{kingma2015adam} with a cosine learning rate scheduler~\citep{loshchilovsgdr}.
-We use a batch size of $32$ for all neural solver models, and a batch size of $320$ for neural CFL models.
-We train neural solver models for $400$ epochs, resulting in over $75\mathrm{K}$ training updates for the coal dust explosion dataset and over $50\mathrm{K}$ training updates for the circular blast dataset.
-We train neural CFL models for $800$ epochs using training noise with a level of $0.01$~\citep{sanchez2020learning}.
+We train all neural solver models for $400$ epochs using a batch size of $32$, resulting in over $75\mathrm{K}$ training updates for the coal dust explosion dataset and over $50\mathrm{K}$ training updates for both the circular blast dataset and the airfoil shock dataset.
+On the coal dust explosion and circular blast datasets, we train neural CFL models for $800$ epochs using a batch size of $320$ using training noise with a level of $0.01$~\citep{sanchez2020learning}.
 On the coal dust explosion dataset, this results in over $12\mathrm{K}$ training updates, while for the circular blast dataset, this results in over $6\mathrm{K}$ training updates.
+For the airfoil shock dataset, we train the neural CFL model for $400$ epochs using a batch size of $32$ with training noise with a level of $0.01$, resulting in over $50\mathrm{K}$ training updates.
 We present initial learning rates and other key hyperparameters used for all models in~\cref{tab:learningRates}.